 these lone pairs.

-In a normal covalent bond between two atoms, each atom contributes one electron to the covalent bond and these
+In a normal covalent bond between two atoms each atom contributes one electron to the covalent bond and these two

 electrons are held in place

-by their attraction to the two nuclei of the bonding atoms.
+by their attraction to the two positively charged nuclei of the bonding atoms.
 However lone pairs or

 Here we have 2 electrons in the lone pair but they are being held in place by the attraction of only one nucleus.

-This means that the electrons in a lone pair are not held as tightly as those in a bonding pair and as a
+This means that the electrons in a lone pair are not held as tightly as those in a bonding pair of electrons and as a

-consequence of this lone pairs take up more space than regular bonding pairs.
-This is shown below.
+consequence of this lone pairs take up more space than regular bonding pairs of electrons.
+This is outlined in the diagram below.

 In a normal tetrahedral molecule with no